top of page

 One little word shall fell him."

-In the article (the link is below), the writer addresses the "little word" that Luther had in mind when he penned this hymn because Luther, in another writing, had identified it himself: "Devil, you lie."
+In the piece (the link is below), the writer addresses the "little word" that Luther had in mind when he penned this hymn because Luther, in another writing, had identified it himself: "Devil, you lie."
 Simplified, it’s the proclamation of the enemy's identity as a “liar.”

 It’s the life-giving, peace-producing encouragement we speak to one so low, so discouraged, that hope seems lost, though because of our struggles, we know, through Christ, it’s not.